 Walker Carey is an RTC Correspondent.
-He filed this report after Wednesday night’s game between Coppin State and Notre Dame.
+He filed this report following Wednesday evening’s game between Michigan State and Notre Dame in South Bend.

 Jerian Grant‘s return from a semester-long academic suspension was discussed plenty in the preseason.
 The popular opinion was that Grant is a very good player, but would his return to the lineup be enough to help Notre Dame significantly improve from its disastrous 15-17 record a season ago?
 Entering Wednesday night’s showdown with Michigan State, early returns on Grant’s comeback season are very positive.
 The Irish came into the game having won six of their first seven, and Grant was the ACC leader in both scoring (18.4 PPG) and setting up his teammates (7.1 APG).
 Little did we know that the senior guard also had a career-best performance up his sleeve in Notre Dame’s thrilling 79-78 overtime victory over the Spartans.
 Grant tallied 27 points and dished out six assists to lead the Irish to the win.
 The following are three key takeaways from Wednesday evening’s action.